 - An extensive knowledge and skill base in preparation for university and adult life

 Follow this link for more information about the IB Diploma:

 - High level learning – critical thinking and open-ended questions

-- Balanced development of the whole person – academic, creative and cultural
+- Balanced development of the whole person – academic, creative and cultural socially and culturally aware

 - Global understanding

 - Effective use of information technology to enhance learning

 - Attributes fostered for success in the Diploma Programme:

 – Active responsibility for own learning